9.1 The Importance of Personalization in the Elementary Classroom

 To borrow a slogan from Burger King, the world is increasingly telling people to “have it your way.”
 We have never had more choices than we do now.
 The internet has provided us with seemingly unlimited products to choose from, many of which we can customize in multiple ways.
 In contrast, many classrooms still largely use a one-size-fits-all approach to learning.
 In the previous chapter, Data Practices, we shared how data could be used to differentiate instruction.
-Personalization is another avenue to break free of one-size-fits-all instruction by putting the student in the driver's seat and giving them some control over their learning.
+Personalization is another avenue to break free of one-size-fits-all instruction by putting students in the driver's seat and giving them some control over their learning.
 Personalized learning recognizes that students have different backgrounds, interests, skills, and abilities and honors those differences.
 By amplifying students’ voice and choice, personalized learning becomes a way to help students develop their strengths and overcome their weaknesses across content areas.
 It also helps them develop the skills they need to make good decisions and take ownership of their learning.
+In the video below Dr. Chawanna Chambers explains how blended teaching can facilitate personalization so that all students grow.

 One way to think about personalization is to examine the ways students can personalize their learning.
 The five dimensions of personalized learning serve as guidelines for ways or methods we can apply when encouraging students to personalize their own learning.
 These dimensions are time, place, pace, path, and goals.
 In the sections below we will explore each of these dimensions.